 ORF 411 is open to undergraduates (juniors and seniors) and graduates from any background, with just a course in probability and statistics (some python coding is required).
 Students from engineering, social and physical sciences, computer science and economics are welcome.

 This course focuses on the challenges of making good decisions that balance “learning while earning” – we want to do the best, but we have to learn while we are doing.
 Applications range from the internet (choosing the best ad to maximize ad-clicks) to a variety of problems in engineering, science, and everyday life where you have to use intelligent trial-and-error.

-ORF 544 is a course that teaches a unified framework for stochastic optimization, spanning classical fields such as stochastic search, dynamic programming, stochastic programming, and optimal (stochastic) control, and related fields including reinforcement learning/approximate dynamic programming, model predictive control, online computation, and decision trees.
-We consider both offline formulations (e.g.. ranking and selection) and online (e.g. multiarmed bandit problems), in a simple, integrated framework.
+ORF 544 is a course that teaches a unified framework for stochastic optimization and learning, spanning classical fields such as stochastic search, dynamic programming, stochastic programming, and optimal (stochastic) control, and related fields including reinforcement learning/approximate dynamic programming, model predictive control, online computation, and decision trees.
+We consider both offline formulations (learning in the lab) and online (learning in the field), in a simple, integrated framework.
 Students will see how these diverse fields can be viewed from this common framework, opening up both new problem classes, as well as new solution approaches.